Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

-Combined with tons of lodging options, short drive times to the slopes, incredible natural scenery, and a vibrant après-ski scene, it is easy to see why you should plan a ski trip to Bend!
+Add in tons of lodging options, short drive times, incredible natural scenery, a vibrant après-ski scene, and it’s easy to see why Bend skiing is the real deal!

 Bend Oregon Ski Areas: Downhill Skiing Near Bend

-There are three ski resorts near Bend.
-These Bend Oregon ski areas offer a variety of terrain suitable for all skill levels and pursuits.
+There are three ski resorts near Bend Oregon.
+Each offer a variety of terrain as well as their own charms and shortcomings.

-Now, let’s compare each of these central Oregon ski resorts in more detail in the sections below.
+Now, let’s compare each of these ski resorts close to Bend Oregon.

 Mt.
 Bachelor Ski Resort

 Located just 22 miles southwest of Bend, Mt.
-Bachelor Ski Resort is one of the most popular ski destinations in the Pacific Northwest.
+Bachelor Ski Resort is the largest Bend ski area and one of the most popular ski destinations in the Pacific Northwest.

 Mt.
 Bachelor Ski Resort Lift